Can you invest in carbon credits? A complete 2026 guide

 EU ETS: the most investable carbon market

-For retail investors, direct EUA trading requires a brokerage account with commodity derivatives access — not straightforward and not suitable for most.
-More accessible routes include carbon ETFs and ETCs (exchange-traded commodities) that provide price exposure without direct futures trading.
+For retail investors, direct EUA (European Union Allowance) trading requires a brokerage account with commodity derivatives access, which is not straightforward and not suitable for most.
+More accessible routes include carbon ETFs (exchange-traded funds) and ETCs (exchange-traded commodities) that provide price exposure without direct futures trading.

 Carbon ETFs and ETCs available to UK investors